Seminars

 Past seminars in 2019

-- Friday, March 6, 2020: Emmanuel LORENZON (Grenoble-Alpes University, GAEL, and Governance and Regulation Chair/Paris-Dauphine University) will present a paper entitled "Zero-Rating and Investment Incentives."
+- Friday, March 6, 2020: Emmanuel LORENZON (Université Grenoble-Alpes, GAEL, and Governance and Regulation Chair at Paris-Dauphine University) will present a paper titled “Zero-Rating and Investment Incentives.”

-- Friday, September 20, 2019, from 2:00 p.m. to 3:30 p.m. in C 415, Pierre-Henri MORAND, University of Avignon, LBNC, will present an article entitled "Are social and environmental clauses a tool for favoritism?
-Analysis of French public procurement markets" (co-authored with F. Marechal).
+- On Friday, September 20, 2019, from 2:00 p.m. to 3:30 p.m. in Room C 415, Pierre-Henri MORAND of the University of Avignon (LBNC) will present a paper titled “Are Social and Environmental Clauses a Tool for Favoritism?
+Analysis of French Public Procurement Markets” (co-authored with F. Marechal).

 - Friday, October 18, 2019: Marie OBIDZINSKI, University of Paris 2, CRED, “Public Law Enforcement Under Ambiguity,” co-authored with B. Chopard.